API BaaS features

-With App Services you can create relationships between data entities to help build features, improve user experience, and contextualize data.
+You can create relationships between data entities to help build features, improve user experience, and contextualize data.
 For example, you might associate a user with their devices to capture valuable geolocation data, create relationships between users to build social graphs, or implement popular features such as activity streams.

 A key aspect of social networking apps is the ability to provide and publish data streams of user actions, such as ongoing lists of comments, activities, and tweets.
-App Services simplifies management and routing of these data streams by providing an activity entity that is specifically designed to automatically create a relationship between activities and the user who created them.
+API Services simplifies management and routing of these data streams by providing an activity entity that is specifically designed to automatically create a relationship between activities and the user who created them.

 Registration and login

-App Services makes it easy to add and manage users by providing the core services necessary to handle secure registration and log in, including OAuth 2.0-compliant client authentication.
+You can easily add and manage users by providing the core services necessary to handle secure registration and log in, including OAuth 2.0-compliant client authentication.
 In addition, any number of default or custom data entities and properties can be associated with a user entity to create complete user profiles.

 To learn more about user management, see User.